Prospective Students | Nursing Education | Health & Behavior StudiesSkip to content Skip to main navigation

-In addition to the standard college admission requirements and materials, the following requirements and materials are required for application to the Ed.D.
+In addition to the standard Teachers College admission requirements and materials, the following requirements and materials are required for the Ed.D.
 Program in Nursing Education.

-3. Resume showing evidence of clinical experience either through specialty Master’s preparation or through clinical experience in nursing.
-Include titles and other citation information for publications and presentations, if any.
+a. must show evidence of clinical experience either through specialty master's preparation or through clinical experience in nursing;

-Upload academic writing sample under Statement of Purpose in the online application.
-This is an excerpt or section from an academic writing sample (maximum 8 pages plus references) that demonstrates your scholarly thinking, writing skills, ability to do research, and ability to synthesize information.
-Examples of appropriate writing samples include, but are not limited to, graduate thesis, research paper, or literature review.
+This sample should also be uploaded with the online application.
+It should be an excerpt or a section of an academic writing sample (maximum 8 pages but also include references for the entire paper) that demonstrates scholarly thinking, writing skills, ability to do research, and ability to synthesize information.
+Examples of appropriate writing samples include published scholarly papers, graduate theses, research papers, or literature reviews.

 To make your application stronger, we recommend one of your recommendations come from a faculty member or other educator who has supervised you in a student role.